 You need eight triangular pieces and six of everything else.

-I like to add a dab of PVA glue to secure some units together, but you don’t need to use glue to make a proper kusudama.
+I like to add a dab of PVA glue to secure some units together, but you don’t need to use glue to make a proper kusudama because it should lock together properly.
+However I like to hang them on walls so the glue is for security.
+Sometimes if you apply too much PVA then it can ruin the piece, so do be careful.

-For decorating a kusudama, you can add a thing to hang below the model.
-I like making twine tassels with the same colour theme.
+For decorating a kusudama, I like to add a thing to hang below the model.
+Here I’ve made twine tassels with the same colour theme as the kusudama.

 Use a few knots to secure the thread through the kusudama so that it cannot fall out if it comes undone.